-5.6 UNATTENDED CHILDREN AND VULNERABLE ADULTS Adopted by Board Action 01/17/2024
+5.6 UNATTENDED CHILDREN AND VULNERABLE ADULTS

 The Library Board, Library Administration and staff are concerned for the safety and welfare of children and vulnerable adults who use the library unattended by a parent, guardian, or caregiver.
 Staff cannot provide babysitting, supervision, or childcare services for library patrons.
 Staff cannot assume responsibility for unattended young people who are on library grounds after hours, nor can staff extend open hours or remain in the building after hours with library patrons of any age.
 Staff members have no authorization to assume a guardian's role in these cases or to transport or assume custody of young library patrons.